Tips

 It would be true to say that, nowadays children have been exposed to gadgets at such an early age.
 I remembered watching a discussion about the topic “Digital nanny” where the guests were talking about how children are spending more time with gadgets than their parents.

-They let the gadget do the work knowing that it can stimulate children’s thinking and whatever good reason that comes along with it.
+Also, how some of them indirectly substitute themselves with the gadget and let it teach their children a few of the vital aspects of their child's growth.
+They let the gadget do the work knowing that it can stimulate children's thinking and whatever good reason that comes along with it.

-Are you one of these parents?
 I’m not saying you should ban your children from playing with gadgets.
 As a matter of fact, exposing your kids to gadgets undoubtedly has benefits.
+However, as Augustine said “there cannot be good without bad”

-However, as Augustine said “there cannot be good without bad” Parents should and must discipline their children.
+Parents should and must discipline their children.
 Be firm but fair.
 Meaning, you can let your child play with the gadget, but schedule time for it like once or twice a week.

 Boy Looking At Phone Shadow

 Before allowing them to play with it, set a rule for them to follow.
 For example, the time learning a language is equal to the time playing the gadget.
-So, if they learn a language for an hour, you’ll let them play for an hour also.
-The language which they will be learning would be the compulsory language subject they study at school.
+So, if they learn for an hour, you’ll let them play for an hour too.

 The next post will be about how to make language learning fun and enjoyable for students in the classroom.
 Should you have any methods you’re using at home feel free to share them with us below.

-I wish my teachers had the benefit of reading your article before they tried to teach us!
+1. I wish my teachers had the benefit of reading your article before they tried to teach us!
 Kids are like sponges but you have to get their attention and make it worth their while.
 I learned Latin for two years by sitting at a desk and watching my Latin teacher write declensions on the black board!
 Now I remember one word Regina – which I think means Queen 🙂 Watching TV is a good technique to expose learners to new words.
 When I was in Spain, I used to listen to the radio and watch TV to try and pick up phrases and get my ears attuned to the flow of the language.
 These are fabulous tips that will help capture the interest of anyone looking to learn a new language.

 Alyssa

-This article is very interesting to me being that we speak two languages in our household.
+2. This article is very interesting to me being that we speak two languages in our household.
 My wife is an American and I am Danish.
 Living here in the US, my son, of course, is great at English being 4 years old but struggle a bit with the Danish part.
 He understands 50% of basic commands I will say in Danish, and he also has some favorite Danish words he will use instead of English, but he always replies back in English, because that is what he is comfortable with.

 I agree with finding cartoons, apps and toys that speak in the language you are trying to teach as a great tool when they can’t hear it being spoken between other people in the household.
 I think the hardest thing for us who want to teach them the second language is being consistent with it.
 It is easy to give in and just to let them stick with English for example.